Meet our friendly Ukulele Buddies team

 James enjoys playing unconventional songs on his ukulele, particularly from the post punk to brit pop era.

-Bob (Facilitator)
+Rosemary (Facilitator)

 ‘I never thought at 65 I would start playing the ukulele, we played right through lockdown on zoom which was amazing’.